Top 5: Best Keurig Coffee Makers Reviews of 2022

 But when it comes to utilizing space, the K15 Classic brewer wins…hands down.

-This machine is perfect for those that enjoy the k-cup experience without the bells and whistles found in many other coffee makers.
+This k cup coffee makers is perfect for those that enjoy the k-cup experience without the bells and whistles found in many other coffee makers.
 It fits almost anywhere, and the brewing options are beyond simple.

 The user can choose from three brewing options when using this little machine.
 6, 8, and 10 ounce brew sizes can be readily brewed.